-The following instructions and advice has been shared with all locations
+In summary, the following instructions have been shared with all locations:

 We appreciate that many of our customers are having to launch ‘flash sales’.
 We are now in a position where we have to plan our resource across our sites in the safest possible manner, so I would ask that if you are planning any promotional activity or increased volumes in the next 12 weeks you share this information with us now so we can factor into our planning and support you.